Bowie vs Eastside Early College High: A vs D in Austin ISD (2025 TEA)

 • A smaller, more focused campus environment appeals to you

 The performance gap here is impossible to ignore.
-Bowie is a top tier public high school by any measure, and the 93 TEA score with all 7 distinctions puts it in rare company.
-Eastside has a unique mission and 6 of 7 distinctions that show real academic strengths in specific areas, but the overall D rating is a legitimate concern.
+Bowie is a top tier public high school by any measure, and the A rating puts it in rare company.
+Eastside has a unique mission and a program model that genuinely benefits the students it serves, but the overall D rating is a legitimate concern.
 For most buyers weighing strictly on school performance, Bowie wins this comparison decisively.

 Frequently Asked Questions